 Lawsuits over Mesothelioma and Other Asbestos Illnesses

 Because of asbestos used in products, former employees, as well as workers in other industries, have brought lawsuits against John Crane.

-Although the company has been forced to pay settlements in several cases, it has not sought bankruptcy protection.
+- One case brought against John Crane in 2012 alleged the company was liable for John Bristow’s mesothelioma.
+Although Bristow did not work for John Crane, he used the company’s gaskets and seals at his job for decades.
 Bristow died from mesothelioma, but his loved ones continued the case, requesting compensation for their loss.
 A jury found John Crane responsible for the man’s death and awarded the family over $9 million.

-Another case against John Crane ended in a $2.4 million award to William Mansir, a U.S. Navy veteran.
+- Another case against John Crane ended in a $2.4 million award to William Mansir, a U.S. Navy veteran.
 In 2011, Mansir was diagnosed with mesothelioma.
 He had spent much of his career on Navy ships, maintaining and repairing boilers and their components.
 Many of these components included asbestos and were manufactured by John Crane.

 The John Crane Company is one of many companies that exposed workers and others to asbestos.
-If you believe the products made by this company played a part in your asbestos-related illness, consult with an experienced lawyer to determine if you have a valid claim.Get Your FREE Mesothelioma Packet
+If you believe the products made by this company played a part in your asbestos-related illness, consult with an experienced mesothelioma lawyer to determine if you have a valid claim.

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.